Constitutional Defense

 — 4th Amendment, U.S. Constitution

-Within this foundational protection lie several wide-ranging implications that remain vital to modern defense strategies.
-The first and most critical implication is that of probable cause.
+Within this simple paragraph lie several wide-ranging implications that remain vital to search and seizure defense strategies in our technologically advanced world.
+The first and most critical is that of probable cause.

 What Is Probable Cause?